i-am-phi/geometor/pages/05.deep-field/article.md

     items: '@self.children'
 child_type: article
 menu: 'deep field'
+taxonomy:
+    category:
+        # - algebra
+    tag:
+        - featured

 ---

 Like the Hubble Deep Field Experiment which searched fro galaxies in an empty spot in space, we are are planning to turn Geomtor Explorer to a blank canvas to see howm any unique instances of golden ratios we can find.

 ===